carlos-gg/carlos-gg.github.io/_pages/software.md

         overlay_filter: 0.0
 ---

+# Challenges

+The [Exoplanet Imaging Data Challenge](https://exoplanet-imaging-challenge.github.io/ ) is a community-wide effort to compare algorithms for detecting exoplanets with ground-based high-contrast imaging.
+I led the organization of this challenge (in collaboration with several members of the high-contrast imaging community) while I worked at the Grenoble Alpes Data Institute (Université Grenoble Alpes, France).

+# Scientific software development

-Almost everything I code is open source and goes to [Github](https://github.com/carlgogo/).
-Feel free to take a look.
+Every piece of academic software I develop is open sourced and gets a repository on [Github](https://github.com/carlgogo/).
+Feel free to take a look!
 Below, a few selected repositories with code for astronomical high-contrast imaging:

 ## SODINN